uf-in-japan/perfprog-student-materials/README.md

-This is the student material repository for the AI class.
+This is the student material repository for the Performant Programming class.
 Materials and changes will be uploaded here.